Skip to main content

 Africa Studio / Shutterstock

 How to dress your baby for bedtime is almost as stressful as how to dress them for the weather!
-Parents often struggle with how to dress their baby for sleep because they want to ensure they don’t get too hot or too cold, because that could impact the quality of their sleep.
+Parents often struggle with how to dress their babies for sleep because they want to ensure they don’t get too hot or too cold because that could impact the quality of their sleep.
 During the cooler months, you can still dress your baby in layers to put them to sleep.

 Experts recommend using a sleep sack instead of loose blankets, which allows you to layer clothes on your baby to keep them warm.
 The pros at Sleep Foundation advise that you only dress your baby in one more layer than you would be comfortable sleeping in, to avoid overheating.
 “With all the contradictory information regarding what a baby should wear to sleep, remember that less is more,” said pediatrician De.
 Nilong Viyas.
 “Aim for lightweight clothing such as a onesie and a sleep sack to help the baby feel secure and cozy without over-bundling.”